ShowHand (HAND) Price Hits $0.0000 on Major Exchanges

-ShowHand (CURRENCY:HAND) traded down 96.7% against the US dollar during the 24-hour period ending at 19:00 PM Eastern on February 14th.
-One ShowHand coin can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Over the last week, ShowHand has traded 37.9% lower against the US dollar.
-ShowHand has a market capitalization of $36,326.62 and $470.00 worth of ShowHand was traded on exchanges in the last day.
+ShowHand (CURRENCY:HAND) traded up 48.9% against the US dollar during the one day period ending at 13:00 PM Eastern on February 21st.
+Over the last week, ShowHand has traded 34% higher against the US dollar.
+One ShowHand coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+ShowHand has a total market capitalization of $48,958.48 and $886.00 worth of ShowHand was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.